amangh30/amangh30/README.md

 ## 🌱 What I’m Working On

-- 📱 Enhancing my portfolio with projects that include a social section.
+- 📱 Completing the #200DaysOfDSA challenge.
 - 🌐 Developing a website to connect with businesses for custom website development services.
 - 💼 Open to **work-from-home** jobs and internships in **MERN Stack** development.